osmandapp/docs/content/osmand/plugins/trip-recording.md

 ### Options of context menu

 {% data reusables.general.android-ios-switcher %}

 {% default %}

+When a track is displayed on the map, on tapping it, the [context menu of the track](/osmand/map/track-context-menu) shows up.
+For the details of every available option, refer to the respective section of the current documentation.
+Here is an overview of options:

+- basic info to show the distance, ascending and descending areas, description and quick actions buttons, such as whether to show the track on the map, its appearance, points and if to place it for navigation;

+- graphs for analysis of altitude and speed;

+- a tab for any overview, and/or updates of points and waypoints;

+- and other [options](/osmand/map/track-context-menu#options): appearance, analysis of split intervals, sharing, editing, renaming, etc.

 ![Context menu of a track in iOS](/assets/images/plugins/trip-recording/ios_tracks_context_menu1.png)  ![Context menu of a track in Android](/assets/images/plugins/trip-recording/and_tracks_context_menu1.png)